Evidence-Based Parenting at Evergrow

-Parenting is one of the most meaningful things you'll ever do.
-It's also one of the hardest.
-That’s why Dr. Steph works with parents across all stages and ages.
+Parenting is one of the most meaningful things you'll ever do, but also one of the hardest.

-With over 10 years of experience working with kids and caregivers, she brings both professional expertise and a personal understanding of parenthood to every session.
-She's also designed and led workshops for teachers, caregivers, and parents, so whether you're looking for one-on-one support or practical tools you can start using right away, she gets it.
+With over a decade of experience working with kids and their caregivers, Dr. Steph brings both professional expertise and a personal understanding of parenthood to every session.

-• Adjusting to parenthood — identity shifts, overwhelm, trying to do things differently than your own childhood, and the gap between what you expected from parenthood and what it actually feels like
+• Adjusting to parenthood — identity shifts, overwhelm, and the gap between expected and actual parenthood

-• Behavior management — understanding what's driving your child's behavior and finding evidence-based strategies that actually work at home
+• Behavior management — understanding what drives your child's behavior and finding strategies that work at home

-• Social and emotional development — helping kids build emotional intelligence, empathy, frustration tolerance, and the skills for healthy relationships
+• Social + emotional development — building your child’s emotional intelligence, frustration tolerance, and relationship skills

-• Supporting your child with anxiety or ADHD — figuring out how to respond in ways that help without accidentally reinforce the struggle
+• Supporting your child with anxiety or ADHD — responding in ways that help without accidentally reinforcing the struggle

-• Strengthening secure attachment and the parent-child relationship — building connection, improving communication, and finding more moments of ease together
+• Strengthening a secure parent-child relationship — building connection, improving communication, and finding more ease together

 FAQs